rchirutkar/AWS_Serverless_Architecture_assignment/README.md

 4. Manual Invocation:
    - After saving your function, manually trigger it.
    - Review the Lambda logs to identify the buckets without server-side encryption.

+ <br><br>

-Assignment 5: Auto-Tagging EC2 Instances on Launch Goal
+## Assignment 5: Auto-Tagging EC2 Instances on Launch
-Whenever a new EC2 instance is launched:
+### Goal: Whenever a new EC2 instance is launched:
 •	Lambda is triggered automatically
 •	Lambda adds tags:
    o	LaunchDate = current date
    o	Environment = Test (or any custom value)
-Task: Automatically tag any newly launched EC2 instance with the current date and a custom tag.
+### Task: Automatically tag any newly launched EC2 instance with the current date and a custom tag.

 1. EC2 Setup:
    - Ensure you have the capability to launch EC2 instances.